 Support students to create and implement innovative solutions to address the waste challenges in the country.

-Do you wish to join our campaign as a project school?
+Do you wish to join as a project school in 2022?